Muukid/muCOSA/README.md

 * `MU_WINDOW_POSITION` - the x- and y-coordinates of the top-leftest pixel of the window's surface relative to the entire window space of the window system, represented by an array of two `int32_m`s, where the first element is the x-coordinate, and the second element is the y-coordinate.
 This can be "get" and "set".

-* `MU_WINDOW_KEYBOARD_MAP` - the keyboard keymap, represented by a pointer to an array of booleans (type `muBool`) representing the state of each readable keyboard key.
+* `MU_WINDOW_KEYBOARD_MAP` - the [keyboard keymap](#keyboard-keymap), represented by a pointer to an array of booleans (type `muBool`) representing the state of each readable keyboard key.
 This can be "get", but not "set".

 > Note that when being read, the data is not expected to be the actual array, but instead a pointer that will be set to the internally-used keymap array, which remains consistent for an entire window's lifespan.
 More information about the keyboard keymap can be found in the [keymap](#keymaps) section.

+* `MU_WINDOW_MOUSE_MAP` - the [mouse keymap](#mouse-keymap), represented by a pointer to an array of booleans (type `muBool`) representing the state of each readable mouse key.
+This can be "get", but not "set".

+* `MU_WINDOW_CURSOR` - the x- and y-coordinates of the visual cursor relative to the position of the window's surface, represented by an array of two `int32_m`s, where the first element is the x-coordinate, and the second element is the y-coordinate.
+This can be "get" and "set".

+* `MU_WINDOW_CURSOR_STYLE` - the [style of the cursor](#cursor-style), represented by a single value `muCursorStyle`.
+This can be "get" and "set".

 A value is "get" if calling `muCOSA_window_get` with it is valid, and a value is "set" if calling `muCOSA_window_set` with it is valid.